 When buying a backpack, the material it’s made of doesn’t normally factor into the equation, but it definitely should!

 Your backpack is going to be exposed to the elements constantly.
-Be it rain, sun, or the unforgiving ground, your backpack needs to be made of material that stands up to all of these factors!
+Be it rain, sun, or the unforgiving ground, your backpack needs to be made of a material that stands up to all of these factors!

 Good travel backpacks will be made of lightweight material that is waterproof and tough enough to withstand any unwanted cuts or scrapes.

-The last thing you want is to buy a backpack, and for it to develop cuts and holes due to it being made of low quality material!
+The last thing you want is to buy a backpack, and for it to develop cuts and holes due to it being made of low-quality material!

 The size of a backpack is perhaps the most important aspect to consider.
 There are a number of varying sizes to choose from, and it can be confusing to know which ones to choose when you’re choosing between top travel backpacks.

-Otherwise, 40 L backpcks will do the job fine.
+Otherwise, 40 L backpacks will do the job fine.
 You’ll be surprised how much you can fit into a 40 L bag.
 Plus, if you travel with a bag bigger than this, your back will get a hard time.

-It is does come down to a person by person decision, some people will need a bigger bag if they are carrying camping gear for example.
+It does come down to a person by person decision, some people will need a bigger bag if they are carrying camping gear for example.